msilb/quantcloud-web/README.md

 1. Make sure you have all dependencies installed (Node.js incl. npm, grunt, and bower).
 2. Run `npm install`.
 3. Run `bower update`.
 4. Run `grunt serve`, this should display the main page.
-Alternatively, import into IntelliJ as new project and open index.html.

 ## Dependencies Management